For your free copy of

 These are the papers I decided to use on my card.
 I used a plain cream card base, some gold card and I wanted to layer it with the flowery green paper.

-Each of the other layers was cut slightly smaller to leave a narrow border just visible.
+Each of the other layers for the card are cut slightly smaller to leave a narrow border just visible around the edge.

-The next piece to add is the bar across the card that will hold every thing in place.
+The next step is to add is the bar across the card that will hold every thing in place.

 I attached mine to the lower third of the card to give the waterfall room to operate.

-Then take the tab and slide it under the holding strip you have just done.
+Fold the top part of the strip back and slide it under the holding strip you have just done.

 You should now be able to test the waterfall cards mechanism and make any slight adjustments that you need.